m1nus-dev/m1nforum/readme.md

 ~~There is a live version on the free tier in azure here:  [minforum.azurewebsites.net](https://m1nforum.azurewebsites.net/).
 This is running on the F1 app service plan so who knows how long it will be up and available.
 I'm curious to see what you get with the free tier in Azure.
 (60 CPU minutes / day)~~

-It't broken.
-I'm sure it has something to do with writing data to the local file system.
+Azure website is broken.
 I'll take a look soon.

 There is a focus on minimalism and speed
+- Custom view engine compiles html to c# at build time
 - The custom view engine writes strings directly to the body stream.
 - The data is from an xml file on disk but it is all cached.
 - There is no dependency on a database.